GUOHAO14/Online_Course_Website_SEM5/README.md

 3. The website is accessible using a browser, without needing to download any application.
 4. Our e-learning platform specialises in providing educational courses related to IT fields such as computer science, data analytics, AI, etc.
 5. The e-learning platform customises its behaviour by allowing student users to choose the careers, fields and learning styles that suit their liking during profile setup.
+6. The e-learning platforms provides a performance summary report for users to view their achievements in the website.
-6. English will be the only available language and the standard for all course materials, and the same applies to the website’s language.
+7. English will be the only available language and the standard for all course materials, and the same applies to the website’s language.
-7. The targeted student users are undergraduates who aspire to improving their IT skills, while the targeted course creators are certified lecturers from established universities.
+8. The targeted student users are undergraduates who aspire to improving their IT skills, while the targeted course creators are certified lecturers from established universities.
-8. The targeted course creating users are tertiary education lecturers whose legitimacy and qualification are verified by website administrators.
+9. The targeted course creating users are tertiary education lecturers whose legitimacy and qualification are verified by website administrators.
-9. Website administrators (admin) have the authority to perform CRUD (create, read, update, delete) action across multiple aspects of the website intended for operations management.
+10. Website administrators (admin) have the authority to perform CRUD (create, read, update, delete) action across multiple aspects of the website intended for operations management.
-10. Each user type (role) has their respective user interface.
+11. Each user type (role) has their respective user interface.

 ## Assumptions
 1. Users who are applying to become a course creator will need to submit a resume and relevant documents to be approved by admins in order to start publishing courses on the website.
 Said documents can include proof of academic qualification, teaching certification, portfolio or other documentation that can demonstrate the expertise of the user.